-1. The proposed solid waste landfill area shall be monitored and studied pursuant to a detailed ground water testing and monitoring program as defined in Condition B.I.B. below.
-The results of the program will be used by the Department in determining whether JEA has affirmatively demonstrated that Florida water quality criteria (Chapter 62-302, F.A.C.) will not be violated.
+1. The solid waste landfill area shall be monitored and studied pursuant to a detailed ground water testing and monitoring program as defined in Condition B.I.B. below.
+The results of the program will be used by the Department in determining whether JEA has affirmatively demonstrated that Florida water quality criteria (Chapters 62-302, 62-520, and 62-701, F.A.C.) will not be violated.

 2. JEA may implement a test program to demonstrate the quality and quantity of leachate from an unlined or uncontrolled waste facility.
 During the testing program, JEA shall either provide an impermeable liner under the solid waste disposal areas or shall utilize a chemical fixation process, stabilization or other approved methods to control leachate from the solid waste.
 Upon an affirmative showing that an uncontrolled solid waste facility will not cause violation of ground water quality criteria, the Department may approve use of non-lined or uncontrolled landfill cells.

-3. JEA shall utilize solid waste disposal area "B", north of Island Drive, or the area previously designated for the bottom ash pond, prior to using disposal area "A".
+3. JEA St. Johns River Power Park – Landfill Area I, Landfill Area II, Landfill Area B have been closed in accordance with the requirements of Site Certification No. PA-81-13 and Department Rule 62-701, F.A.C.
+Closed waste disposal units shall continue to be maintained in accordance with the requirements of Rule 62-701.620, F.A.C.
 The delineated Recovered Screen Material (RSM) shall not be removed or distributed.
 In the event there is a need to disturb the RSM or utilize the landfill material in the location associated with the RSM, the RSM shall be re-addressed with the DEP prior to any action.

 4. Construction of perimeter berms shall be in conformance with the provisions of Chapter 62-672, F.A.C., regarding earthen dams.

-5. Prior to the commencement of operation of solid waste disposal area the following shall be submitted to the Director of DEP's Northeast District Office for review and approval:

-a.
-Plot plan - should be drawn on a scale not greater than 200 ft. to the inch showing the following:

-(1) Dimensions and legal description of the site.

-(2) Location and depth corrected to MSL of soil borings.

-(3) Proposed trenching plan.

-(4) Cover stock piles.

-(5) Fencing or other measures to restrict access.

-(6) Cross sections showing both original and proposed fill elevation.

-(7) Location, depth corrected to MSL, and construction details of monitoring wells.

-b.
-Design Drawings and Maps - may be combined with plot plan and should be drawn on a scale not greater than 200 ft. to the inch showing the following:

-(1) Topographic map with five foot contour intervals.

-(2) Proposed fill area.

-(3) Borrow area.

-(4) Access roads.

-(5) Grades required for proper drainage.

-(6) Typical cross sections of disposal site including lifts, borrow area and drainage controls.

-(7) Special drainage devices.

-c.
-Soil map, interpretive guide sheets, and a report giving the suitability of the site for such an operation.

-d.
-Contingency plan, including waste handling and disposal methods, in case of an emergency such as equipment failure, natural disaster or fire.

-e.
-Operation plans to direct and control the use of the site including procedures to isolate and protect RSM.

-f.
-An indication by discussion or drawings or both of how the site is designed to meet water quality standards of Chapter 62-302, F.A.C., at the boundary of the zone of discharge.

-g.
-Based on the Department's reviews of the above, additions to or modifications of the overall monitoring program may be required for monitoring of runoff, ground waters, and surface waters which may be affected by the various landfilling operation.

-h.
-The Department shall indicate its approval or disapproval of the submitted plans, drawings, maps, analyses and contingency plans within 60 days.

 B. Solid Waste Ground Water Monitoring